Air France Flight 8969: 25 December

 The French government were informed of the events.
-Balladur spoke on the telephone to the Prime Minister of Algeria, Mokdad Sifi; he told him that the French government would hold the Algerian government responsible for the outcome if it did not authorise them to intervene in the situation.
-Just before midnight, Balladur told the President of Algeria, Liamine Zéroual, that France was ready to receive the Air France flight.
+Balladur spoke on the telephone to Algeria's prime minister Mokdad Sifi; he told him that the French government would hold the Algerian government responsible for the outcome if it did not authorise them to intervene in the situation.
+Just before midnight, Balladur told the president of Algeria, Liamine Zéroual, that France was ready to receive the Air France flight.
 As a result of Balladur's demands, 39 hours after the start of the hijacking, Zéroual allowed the aircraft to leave Algiers.
 Flight attendant Claude Burgniard recalled that everyone was relieved when the aircraft departed because they thought the crisis was over.

-There was insufficient fuel on board the plane to reach Paris, because the auxiliary power unit had been running since the hijackers took over the plane, so a refuelling stop was scheduled at Marseille Provence Airport.
-Delhemme confronted Yahia to find out whether he planned to blow up the aircraft between Algiers and Marseille.
-Yahia insisted that the plane would fly to Marseille, take on fuel, then fly to Paris for the press conference; reassured, Delhemme prepared for takeoff.
-In an interview, Delhemme suggested that the hijackers would probably have said this anyway to prevent the crew from taking action against them.
+There was not enough fuel on board the plane to reach Paris, because the auxiliary power unit had been running since the hijackers took over the plane, so a refuelling stop was scheduled at Marseille Provence Airport.
+Dhellemme confronted Yahia to find out whether he planned to blow up the aircraft between Algiers and Marseille.
+Yahia insisted that the plane would fly to Marseille, take on fuel, then fly to Paris for the press conference; reassured, Dhellemme prepared for takeoff.
+In an interview, Dhellemme suggested that the hijackers would probably have said this anyway to prevent the crew from taking action against them.
 Burgniard recalled that the hijackers, in the cockpit, seemed excited and "like kids".